Updated: Jul 19

 Whilst studies have not demonstrated an association with folate status and HPV persistence, there is evidence to suggest that a higher dietary intake of folate was protective for HPV+ women, and in those women with cervial cell changes defined as CIN 1-3 there was a strong protective effect of high serum or red blood cell folate.

 Think leafy greens, beans and lentils.

-For your free Immune supporting 7 day meal plan complete with shopping list, please click here.
+For your Immune supporting 7 day meal plan complete with shopping list (£4.99) , please choose from below

 Still concerned?
-A Registered Nutritional Therapist and functional medicine practitioner can help you to pinpoint potential nutrient deficits in your diet and support you with dietary and lifestyle interventions.
+A Registered Nutritional Therapist and functional medicine practitioner can help support you with functional testing and help you to pinpoint potential nutrient deficits in your diet and support you with dietary and lifestyle interventions.

 Chatterjee et al., 2018; García‐Closas et al., 2005; Hwang et al., 2010; Koshiyama, 2019; Lopes et al., 2017; Moga et al., 2016; Naresh et al., 2020